 Quakers and COVID-19

 During COVID-19, most Friends around Australia have been meeting online.
-As restrictions ease in some places, some Friends are now meeting in person.
+As restrictions are changing in some places, some Friends are now meeting in person, while others are meeting online.
 This sometimes changes from week to week.
 You can find more information about how Friends are currently meeting (for worship, for singing, for poetry, for walking, etc.) by visiting the relevant Regional Meeting page and contact the Clerk to find out what's happening in your region.

 Online Meetings for Worship